hidebong/npp-udl/README.md

 # npp-udl
 User Defined Languages for Notepad++

-To hilight syntax for TeraTerm
+To hilight syntax for Tera Term Macro.

 Here is the Notepad++ UDL files for:
 * Tera Term Language (TTL) : Macro for Tera Term